-Think of them like rubber bands.
+Think of your muscle and tendons like rubber bands.
 Like rubber bands, tendons and muscles come with different levels of elasticity, and this is mainly thanks to genetics.

 But everyone can train to improve their flexibility as part of a well-balanced training regimen, according to the American College of Sports Medicine.

 Genetically speaking, muscle length, tendon length, relative muscle and tendon length, tendon attachment points, and skeletal segment length all can play a role [in how flexible you are], says exercise physiologist Janet Hamilton, C.S.C.S., owner of Running Strong Professional Coaching in Atlanta.

-“For example, a gymnast who constantly does splits on a balance beam will adapt in such a way as to have relatively more flexibility than a long distance runner who works at a desk for a living,” says Hamilton.
+“For example, a gymnast who constantly does splits on a balance beam will adapt in such a way as to have relatively more flexibility than a long-distance runner who works at a desk for a living,” says Hamilton.

 How Can Running Cause So Much Muscular Tension?

 “I often see long-distance runners who gradually lose flexibility in hamstrings and calves,” says Hamilton.

 “If one member of the team isn’t contributing as much as they should, then the other member of that team has to contribute more,” she adds.
 “This potentially leads to overuse and might be to blame for what we interpret as tightness.”

 “During and after a workout, our muscles tighten up in part to protect our joints and in part because of the depletion of water since dehydration tightens muscles,” Ziegelbaum says.

 “Tight hamstrings are a result of this adaptive shortening.
 If someone sits at a desk for prolonged periods, knees bent, hamstrings contracted, the muscle effectively changes to the required length, which is shorter than that of a person who is standing or stretching regularly,” Ziegelbaum explains.

 Tight Hamstrings Often Lead to Lower Back Pain

 Well, the obvious scaremongering answer is that it increases your risk of an incredibly painful partial or full tear of the hamstrings.

-Hamilton agrees.
 “Things in the human body are intricately related to one another.
-Movement at one segment often depends on something happening at another segment.
+Movement at one segment often depends on something happening in another segment.
 If your hamstrings are tight, that’s going to affect the biomechanics of the two connecting joints, the knee and the hip (knee pain and tight hips).
 Tight hamstrings are often associated with a whole host of injuries, including various low back pain syndromes, knee injuries, and even plantar fasciitis,” Hamilton says.

 “If a muscle is weak, you’ll have to recruit more motor units to accomplish a task, which may increase fatigue… and a fatigued muscle cannot produce force as well as one that is not,” she adds.